Apricot Almond Shortbread Bars

 Apricot Almond Shortbread Bars.
 December 16, 2019.

-Today I am sharing the most-loved Christmas cookie of the bunch: Apricot Almond Shortbread Bar.
-Every year without fail, I make two large pans of this one, and by Christmas every crumb of these delicious bars is gone.
-These cookies cover all the important bases as they are moist, hearty, comforting, crumb topping-loaded, and fruity flavorful.
-I suspect that another reason they are so loved is because they aren’t chocolate.
-Chocolate is great, and we have a lot of that, but it is nice to have alternatives.
+Today I am sharing the most-loved Christmas cookie of the bunch: Apricot Almond Shortbread Bars.
+Every year without fail, I make two large pans of this one, and by Christmas, every crumb of these delicious and buttery bars is gone.
+These cookies cover all the important bases as they are moist, hearty, comforting, crumb-topping-loaded, and fruit-flavored.
+I suspect that another reason they are so loved is that they aren’t chocolate.
+Chocolate is great, and we have plenty of it, but alternatives are nice as well.

-These cookies feature almond paste in them which is what makes them so darn delicious, especially when paired with apricot preserves.
-Other preserves will work in these, but apricot works the best here in my opinion.
-It gives the bars a tangy and tart fruitiness which pairs well with the almond shortbread.
-These freeze well, so save yourself stress and make them ahead of time.
+These cookies feature almond paste, which is what makes them so delicious, especially when paired with apricot preserves.
+Other preserves will work in these, but apricot works the best here, in my opinion.
+It gives the bars a tangy, tart fruitiness that tastes delicious with the almond shortbread.
+These shortbread bars freeze well, so save yourself stress and make them ahead of time.

 Apricot Almond Shortbread Bars